viktornilsson/viktornilsson.github.io/_posts/2024-06-10-caching-layers.md

 ### 4. Orchestration
-Using these principals standalone is pretty straight forward.
+Using these principles standalone is pretty straight forward.
 But when combining them things usually starts to get a bit more complex.

 ![Cache flow](/images/cache_flow.png)